-Top of the Rock.
-You generally cannot show up and expect to head up the tower straight away, so don’t forget to purchase your tickets in advance.
-The visits here are timed so you need to be here for your time slot.
+Top of the Rock is essentially an observation deck giving you panoramic views of New York City.
+And what is also really cool is that you have 3 floors to explore.
+The visits here are timed so you need to be here for your specific time slot.
 The good thing about this is the queues aren’t too bad.
 Before you know it you are admiring the views across the city.
-It is crowded at the top and you do get pushed around a bit but seeing New York from up above is a
+It is crowded at the top and you do get pushed around a bit but seeing New York from up above is a must!

 To me Central Park was exactly what I imagined from the movies.
 There were horse drawn carriages and families rollerblading and laughing as they tried not to fall.
 This was what I wanted for our honeymoon.
 We strolled around the park stopping to purchase some over priced ice creams from the various vendors stationed on the corners.

 Central Park is huge, and because we only had 5 days in New York we did not have enough time to explore everything, although we made sure to visit Strawberry Fields and the Lake.

 In memory of John Lennon’s life and talents a 2.5 acre area was dedicated to him and was named Strawberry Fields.
 It is located adjacent to the Dakota Building, which is where John Lennon was living when he was shot returning home on the 8th of December 1980.
 In the centre is a mosaic with Imagine written across it, where you will find keen visitors trying to get photos taken.

 The iconic Central Park Lake, where you can rent paddle boats was another must see for us.
 It’s such a beautiful place to sit, take in the skyline and the calming waters before you.
 Alongside the row boats we also saw a random Gondola which was confusing but oh well it’s New York right?!

 A visit to the Empire State Building is another classic thing to do in NYC.
 We bought tickets through our hotel concierge and could use these tickets at any time.
 Because of this the queues are quite intense here.